HongxiangZheng19/CS170-Project1-Eight-Puzzle/README.md

-Eight-Puzzle-Project
+# [CS 170] Eight-Puzzle-Project
-CS 170 Project 1: Solve the Eight Puzzle Problem
+Project 1: Solve the Eight Puzzle Problem

 * Problem:
 The Eight Puzzle consists of a 3x3 board with 8 numbered tiles and one blank space.
 The goal is to move the tiles around until they are in order, usually with the blank space in the bottom-right corner.